-- evaluate the effectiveness of the external auditors' efforts; - review and recommend to the Board the appointment, re-appointment and removal of the external auditors, and approve the remuneration and terms of engagement of the external auditors; - review the adequacy and effectiveness of internal controls, including governance, financial, operational, compliance, environmental and information technology controls, and risk management policies and systems established by Management; - review the adequacy and effectiveness of the Company's internal audit function and ensure that the internal audit function is adequately resourced, has the appropriate standing within the Company and independent of the activities it audits; - review the scope and results of the internal audit procedures and peruse regular reports submitted by the Head of the Internal Audit Department; - review the appointment, removal, evaluation and compensation of the internal audit function and ensure that it is adequately staffed with competent personnel; - review and discuss with internal and/or external auditors their report on major accounting and control issues observed during the annual audit and review management's implementation of the recommended improvement actions; - discuss problems and concerns, if any, arising from the quarterly, interim and final audits, and any matters which the external auditors may wish to discuss and with the internal auditors without the presence of Management at least annually; - discuss the internal accounting controls with Management and be satisfied with their implementation and effectiveness; - review the arrangements for monitoring compliance with important regulatory or legal requirements and for monitoring sensitive transactions; - review the nature and appropriate disclosure of related party transactions on a quarterly basis; - review the policy and arrangements by which staff of the Company or any other persons may, in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters; - follow up on any complaints received from staff members or any other persons as a result of the Group's whistle blowing policy; and - examine any other matters referred to by the Board.
+- to review and recommend to the Board (i) proposals to shareholders on the appointment, reappointment and removal of the external auditors; and (ii) the remuneration and terms of engagement of the external auditors; - to evaluate the performance of the external auditors, taking into consideration the Audit Quality Indicators Disclosure Framework published by ACRA; - to review at least annually the adequacy and effectiveness of the Company's internal controls, including governance, financial, operational, compliance, environmental and information technology controls, and risk management policies and systems established by Management; - to review the appointment, termination, evaluation and remuneration of the head of the internal audit function, and ensure that internal audit function (i) is adequately resourced and staffed with competent personnel and that the internal auditors comply with the standards set by nationally or internationally recognised professional bodies; (ii) has unfettered access to all the Company's documents, records, properties and personnel, including the committee, and (iii) has appropriate standing within the Company and (iv) is independent of the activities it audits; - to review and discuss with internal and/or external auditors their report on major accounting and control issues observed during the annual audit and review management's implementation of the recommended improvement actions; - to meet and discuss problems and concerns, if any, arising from the quarterly, interim and final audits, and any matters which the external auditors may wish to discuss and with the internal auditors without the presence of Management at least annually; - to discuss the internal accounting controls with Management and be satisfied with their implementation and effectiveness: - to review the arrangements for monitoring compliance with important regulatory or legal requirements and for monitoring sensitive transactions; - to review the nature and appropriate disclosure of interested person transactions and related party transactions at least on a quarterly basis; - to report to the Board how the committee has discharged its responsibilities and whether it was able to discharge its duties independently and to include a list of its activities set out under Practice Guidance 10 of the Code of Corporate Governance 2018 in its report to the Board; - to review the policy and arrangements by which staff of the Company or any other persons may, in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters.
+The committee shall ensure that arrangements are in place for such concerns to be raised independently investigated, and for appropriate follow-up actions to be taken; - to follow up on any complaints received from staff members as a result of the Group's whistle blowing policy; and - to examine any other matters referred to by the Board.

 The aggregate amount of fees paid to the auditors, broken down into audit and non-audit services have been disclosed in the notes to financial statements.
-In accordance with its terms of reference and as required under Rule 1207(6)(b) of the Listing Manual, the Audit Committee has undertaken a review of all non-audit services provided by the auditors for the year ended 31 December 2017 and confirmed that they would not, in the Audit Committee's opinion, affect the independence and objectivity of the auditors.
+In accordance with its terms of reference and as required under Rule 1207(6)(b) of the Listing Manual, the Audit Committee has undertaken a review of all non-audit services provided by the auditors for FY2018 and confirmed that they would not, in the Audit Committee's opinion, affect the independence and objectivity of the auditors.